AndrewMitev/Book2Notes/README.md

 ## Purpose of this convertor

-Utf-8 tekst files in specific format (here called Book.Exp format) consists of an export of books in digital format taken from a biblesoftware program.
+Utf-8 text files in specific format (here called Book.Exp format) consists of an export of books in digital format taken from a biblesoftware program.
 The files need to be converted to another format, which is a variant of this Book.Exp format.
 The converted format does have the name Notes.Exp format.

 ![Alt text](logo.png?raw=true "Logo")